coderx400/sota-mapper/README.md

 - zoom function
 - pre-canned Add functionality to save the need to type out common names for resource types, etc.
-- edit item, change name
+- edit item, change name, remove item for accidentally added items or typos
-- remove item for accidentally added items
+- add separate field in map .csv file for symbol, allowing independently setting the name and symbol to allow re-using a single symbol for multiple differently named items, for example towns

 ################################################################################
 # History